Preparing for the Era of Intelligent Machines

 So before moving on to what comes next, a couple of observations about these three eras:

 - Technologies exist in beta long before large companies put them into practice.
-This means that even though it seems we have no idea what will come next, we really do given the lag between consumer technologies and large-scale enterprise adoption.
-That’s a good thing, because if we want to understand what’s coming, all we really need to do is look around.
+This means that even though it seems we have no idea what will come next but we really do given the lag between consumer technologies and large-scale enterprise adoption.
+That’s a good thing because if we want to understand what’s coming, all we really need to do is look around.

 - Successive eras don’t replace what came before – they are stacked on top of what came previously.
 This is not such a good thing, although it is a pretty good rationale for having some Information Professionals in your organization.
-Check out our new white paper (free), Information Professionals: Where We Came From and Where We’re Going.
+Check out our white paper, Information Professionals: Where We Came From and Where We’re Going.

 But looking a bit ahead, I find myself thinking about another huge coming change.
 Going back to my point 1 above -- Technologies exist in beta long before large companies put them into practice – maybe if we look around a bit in the broader technology space, maybe we can get a glimpse into the next wave.
 And in thinking about this, I’m pretty convinced that in the next wave, we’re going to need to add a fourth party to our triad – Machines.

-Ever since I read some of the work of Erik Brynjolfsson and Andrew McAfee about the impact of Moore’s Law in the second half of the technology chessboard (check out Race Against the Machine if you don’t know what I’m talking about), I’ve been fascinated with the question of what happens when tasks that were previously beyond the reach of computers suddenly become feasible.
+Ever since I read some of the work of Erik Brynjolfsson and Andrew McAfee about the impact of Moore’s Law in the second half of the technology chessboard, I’ve been fascinated with the question of what happens when tasks that were previously beyond the reach of computers suddenly become feasible.
 What happens when we get to the second half of the chessboard?

 In preparing for some recent meetings with the folks at Adlib Software and Precision Content, I came across this presentation by Frank Chen from Andreessen Horowitz on AI, Deep Learning, and Machine Learning: A Primer.
 It’s well worth a look; the 45 minutes goes by quickly.
 He talks about radical advances in machine intelligence like a computer that can play a 19 x 19 version of the game of GO, a game with a google times more potential moves than chess.
 And a fellow who invented a working driverless car in his garage.